enriquemolinari/jqueue/README.md

 ## Push Events Atomically (in a Tx)

-It is the essence of this library to push events atomically within your business logic.
-Here are some examples of how you can do it.
+It is the essence of this library to push events **atomically** within your business logic.
+Below, you will find some examples where first there is some code for the creation of a user entity (and that represent your business logic, the work you do in your application) and after that, **within the same Tx**, you will find the push of the `NewUserEvent`.

 ### Using Plain JDBC